What You’ll Learn 🎥

 Ruggedized (high-shock and vibration resistant, aluminum housing)

-The camera supports the high-performance industrial standard GigE Vision.
-The standard introduced in 2006 provides a framework for transmitting high-speed video and related control over Ethernet networks.
+The camera supports the high-performance industrial standard GigE Vision, introduced in 2006.
+This standard provides a framework for transmitting high-speed video and related control signals over Ethernet networks.

 The benefits are: high-speed data transfer rates up to 1GBit/s (based on 1000Base-T) connectible to every standard GigE Ethernet port and cable lengths up to 100m.

-Dewesoft uses OptoMotive GigE SDK for communication with cameras that support the GigE Vision standard.
+Dewesoft uses the OptoMotive GigE SDK for communication with cameras that support the GigE Vision standard.

 System requirements